nialldonnellyfh/FH-Training-App-Sencha/README.md

 Fork this application to your GitHub account.

-This represents our basic file structure for the entire tutorial.

 ## Step 2

 Go to the FeedHenry domain that you will use to build the platform and create a new app in the Studio.
-If you don't know which domain to use our <a href='http://hpcs.feedhenry.com'>HPCS</a> will do.
+If you don't know which domain to use, use our <a href='http://hpcs.feedhenry.com'>hpcs.feedhenry.com</a>.

-When prompted select the option "Create an App from a Git repository" and click next.
+During app creation, when prompted, select the option "Create an App from a Git repository" and click next.

 On the next screen enter an application name, provide the Git URL with the format "git@github.com:{YOUR GIT USERNAME}/FH-Training-App-Sencha.git" and enter "ci_testing" in the Git Branch field then click next.